 In our efforts to grow the reach of the Office of Alumni Relations and meet alums where they live, we hope to start Wayland Alumni Chapters across the country.
 An Alumni Chapter can be organized from the basic desire of several former Wayland students who wish to join together in a geographic area or by a shared interest or participation.

 There are only a few basic requirements for chapters: Have at least 10 alumni in the area; commit to meet at least twice annually, ideally with incorporation of the aspects of fellowship, sharing of current Wayland information and collective support for university initiatives; and have an appointed point person who keeps the group connected and is the liaison to the Office of Alumni Relations.

-Currently we have Alumni Chapters developing in the following areas: North Dallas, Lubbock, Fort Worth Area and Midland.
+Currently we have Alumni Chapters developing in the following areas: North Dallas, Lubbock, Albuquerque, Fort Worth Area and Midland.
 Contact us if you want to get something started in your area or help with a new group.

 Our Distinguished Alumni Awards program recognizes alumni who have made an impact after graduation.
 Distinguished Alumni winners should make a distinctive contribution to their profession, serve in exemplary leadership roles in their community and/or demonstrate a strong loyalty to Wayland through service or giving.
 This honor is limited to graduates of Wayland, whether undergraduate or at the graduate level.
 There is a separate award for Young Alumni, which includes individuals who are 35 and under.

 To nominate someone for a Distinguished Alumni Award, click here to access the form.